aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Your resemblance to a muppet will prevent the world from taking you seriously.
+> 🥠 All fortunes are wrong except this one.

-Last update: Tue Dec 31 05:08:33 2024
+Last update: Wed Jan  1 05:08:42 2025

 ### Let's play! 🎮